 A beginner's guide to layering skincare and building a routine

-This step-by-step guide will explain the importance of a simple skincare routine and layering products in the correct order to achieve maximum results
+This step-by-step guide will explain the importance of a simple skincare routine and layering products in the correct order to achieve maximum results.

-It will come as no surprise that over the last year, skincare has shot to the top of our beauty agendas.
+It comes as no surprise that over the last year, skincare has shot to the top of our beauty agendas.
 Gone are the days of honing our make-up artistry skills for every IRL occasion.
 Now, the focus has definitely shifted to looking after our skin and using skincare to achieve that fresh-faced glow.
 Natural beauty is always in and well-nurtured skin provides the perfect base for any of your favourite make-up looks.

 Applying skincare correctly is a fine art, and many of us don’t stick to the optimal routines and products for our individual skin types and needs.
 Do you know what comes first...
 Your eye cream or moisturiser?
 Do you know the ins and outs of retinol and vitamin C?
 Skincare can seem like a confusing world that we’re not all completely clued up about.
 But don’t panic, we’re here to help!

 While some skincare steps are non-negotiable for healthy skin, others are there to help boost your routine and target specific concerns.
 There isn't one miracle product to suit your skin type and address all your concerns, but the right combination of products can do just that.
 Forget about the slow, expensive, environmentally unfriendly, trial-and-error approach to finding your perfect routine - take the skoosh skin quiz!
-Our data-driven routine builder, based on expert advice and research will match you with products to target your individual skincare needs.
+Our data-driven routine builder, based on expert advice and research, will match you with products to target your individual skincare needs.

 Essential Step 1: Cleanse